ESA-PhiLab/PhilEO-MajorTOM/README.md

 Geospatial Foundation Models (GFMs) against each other on three downstream tasks: road density estimation, building density estimation, and land cover classification.
 The first two tasks are pixel-wise regression, while the last downstream task is semantic segmentation using 11 classes.

 In [Paper](http://arxiv.org/pdf/2506.14765), we expand on PhilEO Bench, by scaling up the pretraining of the Geo-Aware U-Net to subsets extracted from [MajorTOM](https://github.com/ESA-PhiLab/Major-TOM).
-Moreover, we demonstrate that the PhilEO ViT UPerNet outperforms its C-NN decoder-based counterparts across all three downstream tasks.
+Moreover, we demonstrate that the PhilEO ViT UPerNet outperforms its CNN decoder-based counterpart across all three downstream tasks.
 This repo can be considered a cleaned-up version of the previously mentioned PhilEO Bench repo, with additional files related to pretraining and fine-tuning the aforemetioned models.